zackdan1997/charlotte-embedded-software/README.md

-# Charllote Embeded System Software
+# Charlotte Embeded System Software

 Repo for designing and testing source code for Charlotte.